ebanx/swipe-button/README.md

 Library of an android button activated by swipe.

 - Easy to use.
-- Make your app look great
+- Makes your app look great
 - Better UX in sensitive button